abailly/one-log/README.md

 ```
 $ ./Build.hs run
-> java -jar ./pet-store-payment/target/pet-store-payment-1.0-SNAPSHOT.jar server2> java-hU6VZy.err 1> java-JBUCKe.out
+{"log":{"message":"starting java -jar ./pet-store-payment/target/pet-store-payment-1.0-SNAPSHOT.jar server payment-conf.yaml"},"node":"driver"}
-> stack exec pet-store-server -- Prod 9090 localhost 80802> stack-37vm5O.err 1> stack-jQywpi.out
+{"log":{"message":"starting stack exec pet-store-server -- Dev 9090 localhost 8080"},"node":"driver"}
+# ... more logs
 ^C
 ```

-This spawns the PetStore and Payment processes, redirecting their stderr and stdout to the given files and waiting for either one to terminate.
+This spawns the PetStore and Payment processes, wrapping their `stdout` and `stderr` into JSON-formatted log entries.
 Typing `Ctrl + C` should stop both processes.

+The format of the logs is simple:

+* `log`: The output from the process.
+If this output is already a JSON object, then this field contains an object, otherwise the output text is wrapped into an object with field `message`
+* `node`: The name of the process from which this log entry comes from.
+The parent process is named `driver`

 ## Test